boom-army/docs/content/en/docs/prologue/1303/index.md

 ## White List tokens

 All White List i3o3...3bos tokens minted at 1.303 SOL discount.
-All our Community Moderators in Discord had White Lists tokens to give away and they were distributed [in Discord](https://discord.gg/PmCNkDU5jJ).
+All our Community Moderators in Discord had White List tokens to give away and they were distributed [in Discord](https://discord.gg/PmCNkDU5jJ) to our OG community members.

 ## The 1303 token rarities

-There are 4 different rarities of 1303 OGs, and they mint at increasing amounts as the time preference runs out:
+There are 4 different rarities of 1303 OGs, and they originally minted at increasing amounts as the time preference ran out:

 | Serial       | Rarity     | Original Cost (SOL) |
 | ------------ | ---------- | ------------------- |